|Trail Features:||Outstanding Views|

 From the trailhead hikers will immediately make a right turn onto the Bear Lake Loop Trail.
 After a short walk along the eastern shore of Bear Lake you'll make another right turn onto the trail that leads towards Flattop Mountain.
 From here the trail passes through a nice aspen grove as it begins ascending the slopes of the Bierstadt Moraine.

 Roughly one-half mile from the trailhead you'll reach the trail that leads to Bierstadt Lake and the Mill Creek Basin.
 Hikers should turn left at this junction to continue on towards Hallett Peak.

 From here the route begins heading due west.
-As it climbs higher you'll have spectacular views of Longs Peak, the Keyboard of the Winds, Pagoda Peak and Chiefs Head Peak as you look towards the south.
+As it climbs higher you'll enjoy spectacular views of Longs Peak, the Keyboard of the Winds, Pagoda Peak and Chiefs Head Peak as you look towards the south.

 At just over one mile from the trailhead hikers will arrive at the Flattop Mountain Trail junction, which forks off to the left and begins ascending the eastern slopes of the mountain.